bitovi/academy/src/react-native/10-making-http-requests/making-http-requests.md

 You might find yourself repeating the same logic in different components—for example, fetching data from an API, handling form input, or managing a subscription.
-By refactoring this logic into a custom Hook, you can easily reuse this functionality across multiple components, keeping your code DRY (Don't Repeat Yourself).
+By refactoring this logic into a custom Hook, you can easily reuse this functionality across multiple components, keeping your code DRY (Don’t Repeat Yourself).

 **Separation of concerns:** Custom Hooks allow you to separate complex logic from the component logic.
 This makes your main component code cleaner and more focused on